 You can change any instrument in a score to a different instrument at any time.
-The following method updates instrument .sound, staff name, and staff transposition all at once
+The following method updates instrument sound, staff name, and staff transposition all at once.

-- ...
-Right-click on an empty part of any measure OR on the instrument name and chooseStaff Properties .1 - ;("Click on Change Instrument... (under "Part Properties .2 - ;Choose your new instrument and click ok to return to the Staff Properties dialog .3 - .Click ok again to return to the score .4
+- 1. Right-click on an empty part of any measure OR on the instrument name and chooseStaff Properties...; - 2.
+Click on Change Instrument... (under "Part Properties"); - 3.
+Choose your new instrument and click ox to return to the Staff Properties dialog; - 4.
+Click OK again to return to the score.

-.Not to be confused with Mid-staff instrument change
+Not to be confused with Mid-staff instrument change.

-- How to create an ossia with another staff (for MuseScore 2, still works for MuseScore 3, but here the Cutaway option might be the better choice - How to create an ossia using image capture (for MuseScore 2, still works for MuseScore 3, but here the Cutaway option might be the better choice
+- How to create an ossia using image capture (for MuseScore 2, still works for MuseScore 3, but here the Cutaway option might be the better choice)